statengeneraal/laws-markdown/README.md

 This is a repository that tracks changes of Dutch laws since sometime in 2010.
 Conceptually, this repository exists somewhere between the [MetaLex Document Server](http://doc.metalex.eu/) and the plain-text of your paper law book.

+**NOTE:** Please don't use this repository as an authoritative source of law.
+I have initialized this repository once and and only look at legislative that happen *after the last update*.
+This means that if the government service adds an old law to the law database that wasn't in there before, say with a 'last modified' date in 1969, the script not catch that.
+There is too much bookkeeping involved to detect whether this new expression has already been processed or not.
+Anyway, I view this repository more as an art project than anything else.

+That said, some truly useful tools have come out of this, to wit the expression tracker in CouchDB and Markdown transformation.

 Why?
 ----